What is Minimally Invasive Spine Surgery?

 If you're considering minimally invasive spine surgery then contact Texas Spine & Neurosurgery Center today to set up your consultation – 281-313-0031.

-Spine and brain specialists Dr. Bindal, Dr. Park, and Dr. Wang are equipped with the latest technology and advanced neurosurgical techniques so you can get back to work and back to enjoying your life.
+Spine and brain specialists Dr. Bindal and Dr. Park are equipped with the latest technology and advanced neurosurgical techniques so you can get back to work and back to enjoying your life.